jordan4ibanez/Formine/README.md

 # Notes:

+going to need to replace the int with logical(4) https://www.ibm.com/docs/en/xl-c-aix/13.1.2?topic=fortran-corresponding-data-types

 Allocatable - Will automatically deallocate once the variable goes out of scope.
 Do not manually deallocate cause that's dumb.
 Pointer - Will NOT automatically deallocate.